St. Augustine, Florida at Christmastime © bob traupman 2007. all rights reserved.

 Give us the strength to be ready for whatever may come.

-Give us the grace to be truly thankful and truly repentant, truly humble this New Year’s morning.
+Give us the grace to be truly thankful, truly humble this New Year’s morning.

 This is my prayer, Lord, for me, for our country, for our world.